 The Best Beaches in South Australia for Fun in the Sun

-Discover the clearest water and softest sand at the best beaches in South Australia for a dreamy coastal escape.
+Discover the clearest water and softest sand at the best beaches in South Australia for a dreamy day on the coast.

 Eyre Peninsula

-South Australian beaches are severely underrated - this coastline is nothing short of paradise.
-Glistening shallow waters and white sandy shores are ideal for ocean swimming, while others teem with marine life to discover.
+South Australian beaches are a little underrated by our interstate friends, but we are in on a state secret – our coastline is nothing short of paradise.
+Glistening shallow waters and white sandy shores are ideal for ocean swimming, while others teem with marine life to discover and some seriously exceptional seafood.
+Ahem, Coffin Bay oysters, anyone?

-With impressive stretches of untouched coast scattered throughout the peninsulas, the beaches closer to Adelaide have a different feel, with a seaside vibrancy that lingers year-round thanks to sidewalk cafes, playgrounds, buzzing bars, picnic facilities and long jetties that jut out over the deep water perfect for fishing.
+While vast stretches of untouched coast along the picturesque peninsulas call for peaceful, slow days on and by the water, the beaches closer to Adelaide have a different feel.
+Hot spots like Henley, Glenelg and Brighton are popular for a reason, with a seaside vibrancy that lingers year-round thanks to sidewalk cafes, playgrounds, buzzing bars, picnic facilities and long jetties that jut out over the deep water perfect for fishing.

 Best Beaches in South Australia: Adelaide